Sailor Moon: Production

-Creation of Sailor Moon
+Concept and creation

-Naoko Takeuchi redeveloped Sailor Moon from her 1991 manga serial Codename: Sailor V, which was first published on August 20, 1991, and featured Sailor Venus as the main protagonist.
+Naoko Takeuchi, after working on the 1991 Nami Akimoto manga Miracle Girls, redeveloped Sailor Moon from her manga one-shot Codename: Sailor V, which was published on August 8, 1991, and featured Sailor Venus as the main protagonist.
 Takeuchi wanted to create a story with a theme about girls in outer space.
-While discussing with her editor Fumio Osano, he suggested the addition of Sailor fuku.
+While discussing with her editor, Fumio Osano, he suggested the addition of Sailor fuku.
 When Codename: Sailor V was proposed for adaptation into an anime by Toei Animation, Takeuchi redeveloped the concept so Sailor Venus became a member of a team.
 The resulting manga series became a fusion of the popular magical girl genre and the Super Sentai series, of which Takeuchi was a fan.
-Recurring motifs include astronomy, astrology, gemology, Greco-Roman mythology, Japanese elemental themes, teen fashions, and schoolgirl antics.
+Recurring motifs include astronomy, astrology, gemology, Greco-Roman mythology, Japanese elemental themes, teenage fashion trends, and schoolgirl antics.
+Codename: Sailor V would continue to run parallel to Sailor Moon as a serial, now recontextualized as an origin story for Sailor Venus.

 Takeuchi said discussions with Kodansha originally envisaged a single story arc; the storyline was developed in meetings a year before serialization began.
 After completing the arc, Toei and Kodansha asked Takeuchi to continue the series.
 She wrote four more story arcs, which were often published simultaneously with the five corresponding seasons of the anime adaptation.
 The anime ran one or two months behind the manga.
 As a result, the anime follows the storyline of the manga fairly closely, although there are deviations.
-Takeuchi later said because Toei's production staff were mostly male, she feels the anime has "a slight male perspective."
+Takeuchi later said because Toei's production staff was mostly male, she felt the anime had "a slight male perspective".

-Takeuchi later said she planned to kill off the protagonists, but Osano rejected the notion and said, "[Sailor Moon] is a shōjo manga!"
+Takeuchi later said that she planned to kill off the protagonists, but Osano rejected the notion and said, "[Sailor Moon] is a shōjo manga!"
 When the anime adaptation was produced, the protagonists were killed in the final battle with the Dark Kingdom, although they were revived.
 Takeuchi resented that she was unable to do that in her version.
-Takeuchi also intended for the Sailor Moon anime adaptation to last for one season, but due to the immense popularity, Toei asked Takeuchi to continue the series.
+Takeuchi also intended for the Sailor Moon anime adaptation to last for one season, but due to its immense popularity, Toei asked Takeuchi to continue the series.
 At first, she struggled to develop another storyline to extend the series.
 While discussing with Osano, he suggested the inclusion of Usagi's daughter from the future, Chibiusa.